 three glasses of cranberry rosemary prosecco on marble tray with sugar coated cranberries around

-Cheers to the holidays in style with a festive Cranberry Rosemary Prosecco cocktail!
-With rosemary simple syrup, cranberry juice, and your favorite prosecco, this cocktail is easy to make, light, and refreshing!
+Cheers to the holiday season with a festive Cranberry Rosemary Prosecco Cocktail!
+It's made with rosemary simple syrup, cranberry juice, bubbly Prosecco, and garnished with sugar-coated cranberries.
+This Christmas-worthy cocktail is easy-to-make, light, and refreshing!

 Ingredients